udacity/cd0381-advanced-java-programming-techniques-projectstarter/README.md

 - All questions in `written-questions.txt` should be answered and uploaded with the rest of the project.

 ## Double-Check the Rubric
-Make sure you have completed all the rubric items [here](https://review.udacity.com/#!/rubrics/2927/view).
+Make sure you have completed all of the rubric items [here](https://review.udacity.com/#!/rubrics/2927/view).

 ## Submit your Project